 Folders 1-3 and 3-1 are closed during the life time of Billy Graham to all persons except those with the written permission of the Graham family representative.
 Forms for contacting this person are available from the Archives staff.

-for preservation reasons.
+reasons.
 A copy is available for viewing.

 Forms to be sent to the BGEA representative should be obtained from the staff in the Reading Room.

 Scope and Content

 Exceptional items: Of particular interest is a scrapbook kept by Graham during his attendance at Florida Bible Institute and Wheaton College and of miscellaneous materials he stored inside the back cover.
 Taped in the scrapbook are articles, programs, photos, and other memorabilia of services at which Dr. Graham preached.
 Also taped in the book is a newspaper article on and a photograph of his class (1940) at the Institute, and a photograph of Ponzi Parrington, who served as Billy Graham's songleader.
 In the back of the scrapbook were stored Graham's diploma from the Institute, programs for activities he was involved in while attending Wheaton (except for one program for a 1936 production of Macbeth at Bob Jones College, in which Graham had a minor part), handbills for his evangelistic services, newspapers, a few pages of correspondence, and typewritten sermons, possibly by Graham.
 To preserve the original order of the scrapbook, the leaves of the book which had items taped on to them were encapsulated between mylar plastic sheets.
 The loose items have been foldered (folders 1-2 through 1-14).
 Folder 1-3 includes an August 1941 letter from V. Raymond Edman, president of Wheaton College, concerning Graham becoming the preacher at the Union Gospel Tabernacle in Wheaton.